Release context

 In practice, the results look mundane, but valuable: a more stable release cycle, shorter diagnosis times, and fewer manual traversals.
 This is exactly what we were trying to achieve in the topic “Final Stabilization Cycle”.

-Product findings of the week
+Product conclusions of the week

 We fixed three priorities: stability in production, clear inter-team interaction and live prioritization based on actual use.
 For “Final Stabilization Cycle” this worked best.